© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 South angle tower of Roman fortress is a scheduled monument protected by Historic England under reference 1004174.
 View the official record →

-South angle tower of Roman fortress is a substantial stone structure forming part of the Roman fortress defences at Aldborough in North Yorkshire.
+South angle tower is a Roman defensive structure forming part of the fortifications of a Roman fortress in Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004174.

 South angle tower of Roman fortress is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004174.